My Mundane Musings

 I’m off to read more opinions now and see what others thought.

-Filed under: American Idol, church, entertainment, family, kids, life, news, shopping, television — mymundanemusings @ 11:15 am
+Filed under: American Idol,church,entertainment,family,kids,life,news,shopping,television — Rebekah Sanders @ 11:15 am

 There are two days left in April - if you count today - and I’m FREEZING!
 It’s 45 degrees outside.
 I thought we left Minnesota 10 years ago???
 My body does not like to work when it’s this cold outside!
 I want to stay in, curled up under blankets and drinking coffee!